avaneev/prvhash/README.md

 A proposed short name for hashes created with `prvhash42s.h` is `PRH42S-N`, where `N` is the hash length in bits (e.g. `PRH42S-256`).

+## Use As A Stream Cipher ##

+The core hash function can be used as a stream cipher if the message is repeatedly hashed, possibly with an embedded counter, nonce and key, and its length is equal to hash length.

 ## Description ##